lcodeca/SUMOActivityGen/docs/ScenarioGenerator.md

 * `--od-amitran` is the OD matrix in Amitran format.
 * `--out` is the output file.
 * `--population` is the number of entities to generate.

+## Report: sagaActivityReport.py

+The program `sagaActivityReport.py` starts from the tripinfo file generated from sumo and computes the average starting time and duration for each activity type defined in the `activitygen.py` configuration file.
+The complete list of parameters is:

+* `----tripinfo` is the SUMO tripinfo.xml output file.
+* `--out` is the output file.